imjasonh/globetrotter/README.md

 ## Setup

 Players roll a D6.
 The higher roll chooses the place first or second.
 The first player places a single Factory in any empty HQ space anywhere on the planet, and a Rover in any adjacent space, then the second player places.
 The second player to place takes the first turn.

+For multi-player games, the player that rolls highest places a Factory and adjacent Rover, then players take turns counter-clockwise placing.
+The last player to place moves first, then play moves clockwise after that player.

 ## Actions